zybbigpy/pre/preliminary_exam/preliminary.md

   - Start Point is a rigid structure.
   - There are still Dirac Nodes.
   - There are **magic angles** where Fermi velocity vanishes.
-  - No Band Gap at magic angle.
+  - No band gap at magic angle from DOS.
 - **Question**: In experiments, MATBG is insulating at $n=\pm 4$, confilts with the band theory.
 ![center w:800](assets/BM.svg)

 ---
 # Lattice Reconstruction in TBG

-- **Small Scale DFT calculation for bilayer graphene system [Gargiulo etc, 2018 2D Mater.
+- **Small scale DFT calculation for bilayer graphene system [Gargiulo etc, 2018 2D Mater.
 5 015019]()**
   - AB/BA stacking and SP(DW) areas are more energetically favorable.
 - How about atomic relaxation in TBG?
   - *Competition* of minimization of interlayer energy and the reaction of in plane strain field.
-  - Numerical Modeling:
+  - Numerical Modeling, *~10,000 atoms or even more in a lattice*.
     - Density Functional Theory $\rightarrow$ vdW functional, hard to perform.
-    - Molecular Dynamics $\rightarrow$ classical force field fitted from small scale DFT.
+    - Molecular Dynamics $\rightarrow$ modern force field fitted from small scale DFT.
     - Continuum Theory $\rightarrow$ empirical elastic theory.

 ![center w:560](assets/dft.svg)